 I forgot my practice session card, can I still skate the public session?

-I have used up all my practice session card and my class isn't over, but I want to skate.
+I have used up all my practice session card and my class isn't over, but I want to skate a public session.

 If you have used up your practice card and would like to attend more public skate sessions, you must pay for public session admission and skate rental.
 You may also purchase our discount skating card at the box office during public skate hours.
-The discount skating card is $70 and is good to use for 10 admissions at any of our public skating sessions.
-The discount skating card does not include skate rental.
+The discount skating card is good to use for 10 admissions at any of our public skating sessions.
+The discount skating card does not include skate rental cost.

 I have lost my practice session card.
 Can I get a new one?

 Students and parents / guardians of students are responsible for their practice session cards.
+Fairfax Ice Arena is not responsible for forgotten, unused, lost, stolen or damaged practice cards.
 To attend public skate sessions, you must pay for public session admission and skate rental.
 You may also purchase our discount skating card at the box office during public skate hours.
-The discount skating card is $70 and is good to use for 10 admissions at any of our public skating sessions.
-The discount skating card does not include skate rental.
+The discount skating card is good to use for 10 admissions at any of our public skating sessions.
+The discount skating card does not include skate rental cost.